flashbots/builder-playground/README.md

 To stop the playground, press `Ctrl+C`.

-### L1 Static Prefunded Accounts
+### Static Prefunded Accounts

-The following addresses are pre-funded in the L1 genesis allocation, all with a balance of `309485009.8213451 ETH`:
+The following addresses are pre-funded on L1 and to L2 (if present), all with a balance of `309485009.8213451 ETH`:

 - `0xf39fd6e51aad88f6f4ce6ab8827279cfffb92266` (Private key `0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80`)
 - `0x70997970c51812dc3a010c7d01b50e0d17dc79c8` (Private key `0x59c6995e998f97a5a0044966f0945389dc9e86dae88c7a8412f4603b6b78690d`)